 This video shows some of these tests in practice:

 Since there are several different types of pulpitis, there are also several possible treatments.
 Your dentist will complete some tests to see whether your tooth can still be saved, and offer you pulp inflammation treatment accordingly.

 Your tooth can be saved if you seek early treatment for reversible pulpitis.
 Your dentist will remove any cavities and add a filling to stop the pulp being exposed.
 We have a complete guide to fillings which explains more about this process and your different options for tooth fillings.
 Similarly, tooth pulpitis caused by a crack in the tooth can also be treated, usually with a crown.

 Irreversible pulpitis treatment

 When the pulp in a tooth has died, it can’t be restored or recovered.
 However, it may still be possible to save the tooth.
-With a diagnosis of irreversible pulpitis, dentists can perform a root canal procedure to remove the decayed root.
-The tooth is then filled and sealed, sometimes with a crown, and should look and feel normal again.
+With a diagnosis of irreversible pulpitis, dentists can perform a root canal procedure to remove the pulp tissue.
+The tooth is then filled and sealed, usually with a crown, and should look and feel normal again.

 Where root canal treatment isn’t viable, usually because the damage has spread too far, the only remaining pulpitis treatment option is an extraction.
 After this, there are a number of ways to replace the missing tooth including dentures, a bridge or an implant.